m-soro/Project_1/README.md

 **Introduction**

+This is my first project for the Software Engineering course at PerScholas.

 I am so glad the way this app turned out.
 My goal is to create an interactive and engaging app.
-I wanted a clean, minimalist look while offering functionalities that the user may expect.
+I wanted a clean, minimalist look while offering features that the user may expect.
-It was a lot of fun building it, and playing with it.
+It was a lot of fun building it, and playing it.

 ## Process